 - Learning to code when it gets dark

-- Improve your typing skills with Keybr.com Use this keyboard trainer if you find your typing speed is holding you back.
+- Improve your typing skills with Keybr.com.
+One excellent alternative is typing.com.
+Use these keyboard trainer if you find your typing speed is holding you back.
 We recommend spending 5 mins every day after you start your PC.

 - Practice typing with Monkeytype!
 A minimalistic, customizable typing website.
 Test yourself in various modes, track your progress and improve your typing speed.
 It has a great community and frequently receives new features.
 Even though it has so many features, the experience is still very polished.